 Although he earned little, Reagan sent money to his parents and siblings often.
 They were pleased with his efforts.
 After completing one year with Operation Serve, he joined OneWay Africa as a full-time missionary.
 He is currently in his fourth year, and travels on his motorbike showing the Jesus Film among least-reached Gonja communities in northern Ghana.

-Reagan enjoys greater support from his family now.
-They pray for him, and help his ministry financially.
-He organized a Christmas party for his village recently, and his aunties sent money and beautiful clothes for the children.
-“They see that something good has come out of it.
-By the time I signed up with OneWay, they allowed me to fulfill God’s call.”
+Reagan’s family now pray for him and help his ministry financially.
+“They see that something good has come out of it.”

 A mother’s thoughts

 Concern for Reagan’s safety had unsettled Mama Anna.
 Today, she reveals, “Later, I thought about it again and prayed.
 I realized God is the one who protects him, not us.
 “We’re glad he’s earning enough to care for himself.
-There are many jobless graduates who still depend on parents for their upkeep.
-Besides, wealth is not everything.
-Missions is good work, so we are praying and supporting him.”
+There are many jobless graduates who still depend on their parents.
+Missions is good work, so we are supporting him.”

 Mama Anna had eight miscarriages before Reagan.
 She acknowledges God’s hand upon him, and doesn’t stand in the way.
 She counsels parents: “Releasing your child into the unknown is not easy, but you don’t have the power to protect him or her.
 They could have chosen a path that would have brought you problems and heartache.
 If they choose missions, pray for and support them.”

-Reagan concludes that the turnaround with his family was God’s intervention on his behalf.

 Pray for